LucasCallamullo/Random-CV-Web/README.md

 * JavaScript for the use of interactive buttons and events
 * Use of API's

-In "webcveexample.jpg" and "webcveexample2.jpg" you can see the design of the pag
+In "images" you can see examples of the design of the pag

 ## [ES]